damianhakert/damianhakert.github.io/source/posts/2016-04-20-feature-highlight-move-issues.html.md

 This process makes sure nothing is lost in the move.

-Additionally, anyone who is subscribed to the issue will get a notification that the image was moved, with a link to the new location.
+Additionally, anyone who is subscribed to the issue will get a notification that the issue was moved, with a link to the new location.
 This will, of course, depend on your notification settings.

 ![Moved issue email](/images/blogimages/moved-issue-email.png)